dninomiya/cv/README.md

 The OG Image template can be edited in [og-image/page.tsx](app/[locale]/og-image/page.tsx).

+## Deploy

+GitHub Actions automatically publishes the contents of the main branch.
+Please enable GitHub Pages in the repository settings beforehand.

 ## Custom Domain

 If you are using a custom domain with GitHub Pages, please remove the following line from [gh-pages.yml](.github/workflows/gh-pages.yml).